Citizens of Earth

 Citizens of Earth is a role-playing video game developed by Eden Industries and published by Atlus for Microsoft Windows, PlayStation 4, PlayStation Vita, Wii U, and the Nintendo 3DS.
 Players take control of the newly elected Vice President of Planet Earth, who must save the Earth by recruiting citizens to fight for him.
-A sequel, Citizens of Space, was released in June 2019.
+A sequel, Citizens of Space, was released in June 2019, before both getting remastered in 2021 as Citizens Unite: Earth X Space.

 Gameplay

 Citizens of Earth has been described as "a giant spoof on EarthBound" in which "you must collect your constituents like Pokémon".
 In it, you take the role of the newly elected Vice President of Earth, who begins his first day in office facing protestors, a missing president, and a suspicious coffee shop.
 As the game progresses, characters are added to the party, each with a unique title and personality, like Hippie Guy and Programmer.

 Enemies are strewn about the overworld map, and should the vice president get too close, a separate battle screen will open up.
 He doesn't do any fighting himself, but instead gives commands to his party of up to three characters.